-This leads some to argue that equal access to combat jobs also obliges women to take equal responsibility for registering for selective service and being subject to the draft.82 Women are divided on this issue with some saying they should be allowed in combat but many saying they
+This leads some to argue that equal access to combat jobs also obliges women to take equal responsibility for registering for selective service and being subject to the draft.84 Women are

-79 In studies of mixed gender units, some servicemembers attributed unit cohesion issues to differential standards between men and women.
+80 In studies of mixed gender units, some servicemembers attributed unit cohesion issues to differential standards between men and women.
 See for example Harrell, Margaret C. and Laura L. Miller, New Opportunities for Military Women; Effects Upon Readiness, Cohesion, and Morale, Santa Monica, CA, January 1997, p.
 78.

-$^{^{80}}$ Given that there are currently zero women in some career designators, an increase of one woman would be an increase of over 10%.
+81 Given that there are currently zero women in some career designators, an increase of one woman would be an increase of over 10%.

-81 Bacon, Lance M., "We Need Their Talent," Army Times, October 24, 2011.
+82 Bacon, Lance M., "We Need Their Talent," Army Times, October 24, 2011.
 Odierno: "This is about managing talent.
 We have incredibly talented females who should be in those positions.
 We have work to do within the [Department of Defense] to get them to recognize and change."